Restream/reindexer/replication.md

 }
 ```

-With `replication_mode: "from_sync_leader"` option only the current leader of `cluster1` replicating its data (`ns2`) asynchronously to all the nodes of the second cluster (i.e. if one of the node from `cluster1` down, asynchronous replication will still work via new leader)
+With the `replication_mode: "from_sync_leader"` option, only the current leader of `cluster1` replicates its data (`ns2`) asynchronously to all the nodes of the second cluster (i.e. if one of the nodes from `cluster1` is down, asynchronous replication will still work via the new leader)

 Take a notice:
-- `ns2` can not taking part in second RAFT-cluster
+- `ns2` cannot take part in the second RAFT cluster

 ## Known issues and constraints